 PCI also urged Congress to encourage the development of a terrorism catastrophe bond market to bring new non-insurance capital into the market.

 Also, the plan calls for the creation of a facility to allow insurers to share some of the additional risk assumed as federal support declines and provide individual insurers the voluntary option to reduce their own attachment point to some acceptable level.

-PCI says the industry also needs greater rating freedom and repeal of the remaining 16 state commercial Standard Fire Policy laws.
+PCI says the industry also needs greater rating freedom and repeal of the remaining 16 commercial Standard Fire Policy laws in the states.

-The plan promises to reduce taxpayer exposure over time by means of a gradual increase in the individual company deductible, perhaps by 1 percent per year.
+The plan promises to reduce taxpayer exposure over time by means of a gradual increase in the individual company deductible – perhaps by one percent per year.

-PCI’s approach focuses on bringing additional capacity to the marketplace by employing private market tools coupled with the certainty of federal government financial backing.
+PCI’s approach focuses on bringing additional capacity to the terrorism insurance marketplace by employing private market tools coupled with the certainty provided by high level federal government financial backing.
 PCI said the solution would spur insurers to enter the market, enable insurers to share or “buy down” their risk, and allow for the development of a catastrophe bonds market and similar facilities that would encourage greater private capital participation in the market.

-“Most importantly, a market-based approach means that Congress would not have to continually revisit this issue,” said Csiszar.
+“Most importantly, a market-based approach means that Congress would not have to continually revisit this issue, providing the business community and the insurance industry with the certainty of financial security, which will foster job creation and economic growth,” said Csiszar.
 “If we are to ensure the long-term stability of our economy we need to address the long-term economic security problem that terrorism poses.”